The Sephora CCPA Settlement - How California's First Fine Can Help Businesses Understand Their Privacy RequirementsSeptember 16, 2022

 In August, California’s Attorney General announced a settlement with Sephora that carried a $1.2 million dollar fine for Sephora’s California Consumer Privacy Act (CCPA) violations.
 This is the first CCPA action taken by California that resulted in a fine and settlement.
 It is important to understand what the California Attorney General alleged Sephora did in violation of the CCPA, so…

-And Then There Were Three: Colorado Becomes the Third State to Enact a Consumer Privacy LawJuly 15, 2021
+And Then There Were Three: The Colorado Data Privacy Law - Colorado Becomes Third State to Enact Consumer Privacy LawJuly 15, 2021

 On July 7, 2021, Colorado’s Governor, Jared Polis, signed the Colorado Privacy Act (“CPA”) into law.
 Colorado is the third U.S. state to enact a comprehensive privacy law, following the previous enactment of the California Consumer Privacy Act (“CCPA”) and the Virginia Data Privacy Act (“CDPA”).
 Though the CPA will not become effective until July 2023, it is critical for businesses to evaluate their current privacy frameworks, and whether they will be sufficient to meet the extended requirements under the CPA.